Call for Submissions

 The Journal of Teaching Disability Studies

-In the inaugural issue, JTDS is interested in submissions that discuss:
+JTDS is particularly interested in submissions that discuss:

 Submissions should be between 5,000 and 8,000 words, should be submitted in .doc or .docx as a single file.
 We will accept submissions in APA, ASA, MLA or Chicago formats.
 Multimedia can also be included.
 Please see Accessibility Guidelines linked to the Guidelines for Authors (link is below) for information about including multimedia in your submission.